giftig/flippy/README.md

 # Flippy

-Easy feature switching for scala applications
+Easy feature switching for scala applications.
+Can also be run as a standalone service with a RESTful HTTP interface.

 ## Switch conditions